Alicia Villarreal: Biography

 in 2006, Villarreal performed for the highly televised Selena Vive, where she performed Si Una Vez.
 She later released this song along with 2 other new songs Punalada Trapera and Ya No Hay Amor on a dual disc of the album Cuando El Corazón Se Cruza.
 The dual disc also contained 5 remixes to her previous songs and a collection of all her music videos.
 The dual disc was released in Mexico in 2005.

 In 2006, she released her third solo album titled Orgullo De Mujer with the lead single Insensible a Ti.
 The single was the theme song for the telenovela Duelo de Pasiones, on which she made her acting debut, in the role of Raquel.
 Orgullo de Mujer garnered a Grammy nomination for Best Mexican/Mexican-American Album.

 After nearly a four-year hiatus, Villarreal announced she was in the studio recording her 4th solo album.
 The entitled La Jefa was released June 23, 2009, with "Caso Perdido," as lead single.
 The album debuted at number one on Billboard's Regional Mexican Albums and overall at number four on its Latin Albums chart.
 La Jefa received mixed reviews upon its release.

 Nearly eight years from taking time to raise her children, Villarreal released her fifth studio album, La Villarreal on September 8, 2017.

 Personal life

 Alicia Villarreal married her first husband, record producer Ezequiel Cuevas in 1991; they divorced in 1993.

 She married Arturo Carmona on December 16, 1998.
-They had a daughter, Melenie Carmona Villarreal, on April 10, 1999.
+They have a daughter, Melanie Aidée Carmona Villarreal, who was born on April 10, 1999.
 They divorced in 2001.

-She is married to Cruz Martínez, owner/producer of Los Super Reyes, on August 31, 2003.
-They have two sons, Cruz Angelo Martinez (born December 19, 2005) and Felix Estefano Martinez (born February 12, 2007).
+She married Cruz Martínez, owner/producer of Los Super Reyes, on August 31, 2003.
+They have two sons, Cruz Ángelo Martínez Villarreal (born December 19, 2005) and Félix Estefano Martínez Villarreal (born February 12, 2007).

 On October 10, 2009, her brother José Víctor Villarreal Esparza, who was 36 years old, died in a car accident in Monterrey, Nuevo León, Mexico.